Yu-Gi-Oh! Duel Monsters

-Yu-Gi-Oh! originally aired in Japan on TV Tokyo from April 2000 to September 2004, running for 224 episodes; A remastered version, highlighting certain duels, began airing in Japan in February 2015.
+Yu-Gi-Oh!
+Duel Monsters originally aired in Japan on TV Tokyo from April 2000 to September 2004, running for 224 episodes.
+A remastered version, highlighting certain duels, began airing in Japan in February 2015.
 An English-language localization of the anime series was produced by 4Kids Entertainment, and aired in the United States from September 29, 2001, to June 10, 2006, on Kids' WB.
+Twelve extra episodes, which are American-produced, aired exclusively for the Western audience in mid-late 2006 shortly after the conclusion of the main series.

 The series has since spawned its own metaseries.
 Duel Monsters would be succeeded by Yu-Gi-Oh!
 GX, Yu-Gi-Oh!
 5D's, Yu-Gi-Oh!
 Zexal, Yu-Gi-Oh!
 Arc-V, Yu-Gi-Oh!
 VRAINS, Yu-Gi-Oh!
 Sevens, and Yu-Gi-Oh!
 Go Rush!!.
-Yu-Gi-Oh!
-Capsule Monsters, an American-produced miniseries, aired exclusively in the United States in 2006.
-Two films based on this anime series have also been produced: Yu-Gi-Oh!
-The Movie: Pyramid of Light and Yu-Gi-Oh!: Bonds Beyond Time'.
+Three films based on this anime series have also been produced: Pyramid of Light (2004), Bonds Beyond Time (2010) and The Dark Side of Dimensions (2016).

 Plot overview

 Season 1

 The story follows Yugi Muto, a boy who completed an ancient Egyptian artifact known as the Millennium Puzzle, which led to him to inherit an alter-ego spirit.
 After defeating his rival, Seto Kaiba, in a game of Duel Monsters, Yugi is approached by Maximillion Pegasus, the creator of Duel Monsters, who uses the power of another Millennium Item, the Millennium Eye, to kidnap the soul of Yugi's grandfather.
-Joined by his friends Joey Wheeler (Katsuya Jonouchi), Tristan Taylor (Hiroto Honda), and Téa Gardner (Anzu Mazaki), Yugi enters Pegasus' Duelist Kingdom tournament in order to defeat Pegasus and free his grandfather's soul.
+Joined by his friends Joey Wheeler (Katsuya Jonouchi in the English manga and in Japanese versions), Tristan Taylor (Hiroto Honda), and Téa Gardner (Anzu Mazaki), Yugi enters Pegasus' Duelist Kingdom tournament in order to defeat Pegasus and free his grandfather's soul.

 Season 2

-Yugi learns that the spirit dwelling within him is a nameless Pharaoh from ancient Egyptian times, who doesn't remember anything of his past.
+Yugi learns that the spirit dwelling within him is a nameless Pharaoh from ancient Egyptian times, who does not remember anything of his past.
 Yugi enters Kaiba's Battle City tournament in order to obtain the three Egyptian God cards needed to unveil the Pharaoh's past.
 Along the way, Yugi encounters more Millennium Item wielders, including Marik Ishtar, the wielder of the Millennium Rod, and his elder sister Izhizu Ishtar who possesses the prophesying Millennium Necklace.

 Season 3

-The first twenty-four episodes of the season form an original story arc that sees Yugi and his friends get sucked into a virtual world run by Noah, the legitimate son of Kaiba's adoptive father, Gozaburo.
+The first twenty-four episodes of the season form an original story arc that sees Yugi and his friends get sucked into a virtual world run by Noah, the son of Seto and Mokuba's adoptive father, Gozaburo.
 After returning to the real world, the finals of the Battle City tournament commence.

 Season 4

-In a new, original story arc, the Order of Orichalcos drains the power from the Egyptian God cards and begins gathering souls in order to revive the ancient dragon, Leviathan.
+Produced during the time Millennium World was being written, in a new, original story arc, the Orichalcos drains the power from the Egyptian God cards and begins gathering souls in order to revive the ancient dragon monster serpent, Leviathan.
 Yugi, Joey and Kaiba are each given a legendary dragon card to fight the Orichalcos and its leader, Dartz.